noirofficial/noir/README.md

-Zoin
+Noir
 =============================

-What is Zoin?
+What is Noir?
 -------------

-Zoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.
+Noir is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.

  - 2.5 minute block target
  - 21.6 million total coins hardcap